hongchul-nam/hongchul-nam.github.io/_posts/2025-08-05-autoregressive_rl.md

 - The autoregressive property refers to the *temporal* sequence: each element (action, state, reward) is generated conditioned on the full preceding history.
 - In practice, $h_t$ is often encoded using recurrent neural networks or transformers to summarize the history efficiently.
 - This approach allows the dynamics and reward models to capture long-term dependencies and partial observability, which are not possible in Markovian models.
+- Reward function learning enables the agent to operate in environments where the reward is not directly observed or is provided via indirect signals.

 **Full trajectory factorization (autoregressive in time):**